mill-road-winter-fair/mill_road_winter_fair_app/README.md

 flutter build appbundle --release --dart-define-from-file=.env
 ```

-5. Upload the following file to the Google Plat Console as a new release: `/build/app/outputs/bundle/release/app-release.aab`
+5. Upload the following file to the Google Play Console as a new release: `/build/app/outputs/bundle/release/app-release.aab`

 6. If required, add the following folder to a `.zip` file and upload it to the Release as a Debug Symbols artifact: `build/app/intermediates/merged_native_libs/release/mergeReleaseNativeLibs/out/lib/x86_64`